 Abstract

 Consumer-mediated nutrient dynamics (CND), through which animals’ metabolic waste products fertilize primary producers, drive variability in nutrient availability in tropical waters.
 This variability influences primary productivity and community functioning.
 Yet, examinations of CND as a driver of nutrient variability in temperate marine ecosystems are limited.
 Therefore, we assessed the existence and drivers of variation in CND in temperate waters at meso, small, and fine spatial scales.
-To do so, we quantified the occurrence of 48 fish and 92 macroinvertebrate taxa and measured in situ ammonium at 27 northeast Pacific rocky reefs for three years and 16 kelp forests of varying density for one year.
+We quantified the occurrence of 48 fish and 92 macroinvertebrate taxa and measured in situ ammonium at 27 northeast Pacific rocky reefs for three years and 16 kelp forests of varying density for one year.
 Ammonium concentrations ranged from 0.01 to 2.5 uM across rocky reefs separated by tens of km.
 The relationship between animal abundance and ammonium among sites was mediated by water flow, where flood tides seemed to “wash away” the effect of nutrient regeneration by animals, although enrichment was possible on ebb tides.
-Ammonium was significantly higher within than outside of kelp forests, a difference that increased with kelp biomass, tide exchange, and to a lesser degree animal biomass.
+Ammonium concentration was significantly greater within than outside of kelp forests, a difference that increased with kelp biomass, tidal exchange, and to a lesser degree animal biomass.
 Caging experiments revealed that fine-scale (~2 m) ammonium variability and nutrient enrichment were only possible under low-flow conditions.
 Our results suggest that CND drives nutrient variability at scales ranging from two meters to over 20 km, acting on a finer scale than allochthonous nitrogen sources such as upwelling.
 Therefore, consumer-mediated nutrient dynamics are implicated as a previously overlooked driver of spatial variation in primary productivity in temperate marine systems.

 Introduction

 Variation in resource availability across spatial and temporal scales can drive substantial heterogeneity in the growth, biomass and composition of primary producers (Tilman 1984; Leibold 1991; Dayton et al. 1999; McInturf et al. 2019).
-In many marine ecosystems, community structure is regulated through bottom-up control, i.e., it depends on factors that generate variability in the resources available to lower trophic levels (Gruner et al. 2008).
+In many marine ecosystems, community structure is regulated through bottom-up control, i.e. structure depends on factors that generate variability in the resources available to lower trophic levels (Gruner et al. 2008).
 Although marine ecologists have historically focused on external, abiotic sources of nutrients (e.g., upwelling) as drivers of variability in nutrient availability, there is emerging evidence that consumers also contribute to bottom-up effects (Allgeier et al. 2017).
 Metabolic waste products (i.e., excretion and egestion) of animals fertilize primary producers via a process termed consumer-mediated nutrient dynamics (CND; Vanni, 2002).
 Consumers excrete metabolic waste in the form of ammonium (NH₄⁺), which is preferentially taken up by primary producers over other forms of nitrogen like nitrate and nitrite (Lobban and Harrison 1994; Phillips and Hurd 2004).
 However, the ecological importance of consumer-regenerated nutrients at varied spatial scales remains unclear.
 Therefore, identifying the extent to which biologically relevant variation in nutrient availability contributes to heterogeneity in primary productivity remains an active area of research (Allgeier et al. 2017).